Moon rabbit: East Asian folklore

 In the Buddhist Jataka tales, Tale 316 relates that a monkey, an otter, a jackal, and a rabbit resolved to practice charity on the day of the full moon (Uposatha), believing a demonstration of great virtue would earn a great reward.
 When an old man begged for food from them, the monkey gathered fruits from the trees and the otter collected fish, while the jackal found a lizard and a pot of milk-curd.
 Knowing only how to gather grass, the rabbit instead offered its own body by throwing itself into a fire the man had prepared.
 However, the rabbit was not burnt and the old man revealed that he was Śakra.
 Touched by the rabbit's virtue, he drew the likeness of the rabbit on the Moon for all to see.
 It is said the lunar image is still draped in the smoke that rose when the rabbit cast itself into the fire.
 The rabbit is believed to be a Bodhisattva.

 A version of this story may be found in the Japanese anthology, Konjaku Monogatarishū, where the rabbit's companions are instead a fox and a monkey.

-The Moon rabbit legend is popular and part of local folklore throughout Asia.
+The Moon rabbit legend originated in China, and is popular and part of local folklore throughout Asia.
 It may be found in diverse cultures in China, Japan, India, Korea, Sri Lanka, Cambodia, Thailand, Vietnam, and Myanmar.

 This legend also gave rise to the Mid-Autumn Festivals of China, Tết Trung Thu of Vietnam, Tsukimi of Japan, and Chuseok of Korea, and Bon Om Touk in Cambodia, all of which celebrate the legend of the Moon rabbit.
 In Vietnamese mythology, the Jade Rabbit on the Moon is often accompanied by the Moon Lady and Cuội, who sits under a magical banyan.
 The trio has become the personifications of the holiday, when they descend to the mortal world and give out cellophane lanterns, mooncakes and gifts to children.

 In Journey to the West, when Tang Sanzang passes through India on his journey, a demoness wants to marry him so that she can absorb his yang essence and increase her powers.
 Sun Wukong sees through her disguise and fights with her.
-Just as Sun Wukong is about to defeat the demoness, accompanied by the fairy Chang'e, Taiyin Xingjun descends on a colored cloud.
+Just as Wukong is about to defeat the demoness, accompanied by the fairy Chang'e, Taiyin Xingjun descends on a colored cloud.
 The Monkey King hastily puts away his iron rod, saying, "Old Taiyin, where are you going?
 I, Sun Wukong, have been avoiding you."
 Taiyin replies, "The demon you are facing is the Jade Rabbit, who guards the mystical frost elixir in my Guanghan Palace.
 She secretly unlocked the jade gate and escaped from the palace, and it has been a year since then.
 I foresee she is currently in grave danger, so I have come to save her.
 I hope the Great Sage will spare her for my sake."
-Sun Wukong reluctantly agrees, and Taiyin Xingjun takes the Jade Rabbit to the Moon and assigns her duties.
+Wukong reluctantly agrees, and Taiyin Xingjun takes the Jade Rabbit to the Moon and assigns her duties.